Muslim Women (Protection of Rights on Marriage) Act, 2019: Impact

 The reality on the ground has not changed after the judgement.
 Even after five years since Supreme Court’s invalidation of triple talaq, the women petitioners who were abandoned by their husbands, continue to live a life of half-divorcees.
-Muslim men have found other ways to get around the ban.
+Muslim men have found loopholes to get around the ban.
 Cases of torturing the wife have risen in order to obtain a khula.
 The number of cases where Muslim men abandoned their wives has also increased since the judgement.